theduke/django-kickstart/README.md

 by providing a better, more comprehensive setup that allows you to get going right away, and saves your precious time by automating tedious tasks.

-The template used provides a setup based on current best practices, and makes starting a new project a breeze.
+The template used provides a setup **based on current best practices**, and makes starting a new project a breeze.

-After running django-kickstart, you will have a functional django setup, with bower packages fetched, all relevant settings configured, and a development sqlite database ready to use.
+After running django-kickstart, you will have a functional django setup with it's **own virtualenv** preconfigured, with bower packages fetched and **jQuery, modernizr**, and some **IE8 polyfills** ready and included in the base.html template, **SASS with Compass and Twitter Bootstrap** (SASS port) ready, all relevant settings configured, and a **development sqlite database ready to use**.

 Quickstart: